Camping on the Festival Grounds

 - Dogs must be quiet in the camping areas.
 No barking.
 Please make sure your dog has water, and is comfortable before you leave.

-- If we receive a noise complaint about your dog, you will be asked to remove him or her from the festival.
+- If we receive a single noise complaint about your dog, you will be asked to remove him or her from the festival.
 If we receive an aggression complaint, you will be asked to remove him or her from the festival.
+These requests are immediate and non negotiable.
+You will not receive a refund.

 - Dogs can be walked, if leashed, around the festival perimeter and in the camping areas.
 They can come to the swimming hole if they are on a leash.